rafiqmohammad/MuleESBExcersise/example-mule-context-notification/USAGE.md

 =======================

 1. Right click on MuleContextNotificationExample.mflow and select **Run As Mule Application**.
-2. Check the console to see ouuput when the application starts.
+2. Check the console to see output when the application starts.

 	++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 	+ Started app 'example-mule-context-notification'          +